Skip to main content

 tip

-You will likely have roles that will mix catalog permissions with builder permissions, thus refer to the Builder Module section below to clarify which permissions are needed in the day-to-day workflows in witboost.
+You will likely have roles that will mix catalog permissions with builder permissions, thus refer to the Builder Module section below to clarify which permissions are needed in the day-to-day workflows in Witboost.

 Builder Module